 Tech Paper: Endpoint Security, Antivirus, and Antimalware Best Practices

-This article provides guidelines for configuring antivirus software in Citrix Virtual Apps and Desktops environments, as well as resources for configuring antivirus software on other Citrix technologies and features (e.g., Cloud Connectors, Provisioning Services, and so on).
-Incorrect antivirus configuration is very common problem that we see in the field.
+This article provides guidelines for configuring antivirus software in Citrix Virtual Apps and Desktops environments, and resources for configuring antivirus software on other Citrix technologies and features (for example, Cloud Connectors, Provisioning Services, and so on).
+Incorrect antivirus configuration is one of the most common problems that we see in the field.
 It can result in various issues, ranging from performance issues or degraded user experiences to timeouts and failures of various components.

-In this Tech Paper, we will cover a few major topics relevant to optimal antivirus deployments in virtualized environments: agent provisioning and deprovisioning, signature updates, a list of recommended exclusions and performance optimizations.
+In this Tech Paper, we cover a few major topics relevant to optimal antivirus deployments in virtualized environments: agent provisioning and deprovisioning, signature updates, a list of recommended exclusions and performance optimizations.
 Successful implementation of these recommendations depends upon your antivirus vendor and your security team.
-You should consult them to get more specific recommendations.
+Consult them to get more specific recommendations.

 Warning!
 This article contains antivirus exclusions.
-It is important to understand that antivirus exclusions and optimizations increase the attack surface of a system and might expose computers to a variety of real security threats.
+It is important to understand that antivirus exclusions and optimizations increase the attack surface of a system and might expose computers to various security threats.
 However, the following guidelines typically represent the best trade-off between security and performance.
 Citrix does not recommend implementing any of these exclusions or optimizations until rigorous testing has been conducted in a lab environment to thoroughly understand the tradeoffs between security and performance.
 Citrix also recommends that organizations engage their antivirus and security teams to review the following guidelines before proceeding with any type of production deployment.

-Agent software that is installed on every provisioned virtual machine usually needs to register with a central site for management, reporting of current status and other activities.
+Agent software that is installed on every provisioned virtual machine usually needs to register with a central site for management, reporting of status and other activities.
 For registration to be successful, each agent needs to be uniquely identifiable.